brainworxx/kreXX-TYPO3-Extension/Documentation/Introduction/Index.rst

 	- Analysis of the methods of objects (comments, where declared, parameters).
 Comment dumping supports :literal:`{@inheritdoc}`.
 	- Output is draggable and has a closing button.
 	- All features can be globally configured with a backend editor.
-	- All features can be locally configured in the browser.
+	- Most features can be configured locally in the browser.
 The settings will be stored in a cookie.
 	- Configurable local opening function, to prevent other developers from calling your debug commands.
 	- IP mask to allow only some IPs (or IP ranges) to trigger kreXX.
 	- Output can be saved to an output folder.
-Very useful in m2m communication.
+Very useful in m2m communication or ajax.
 	- Backend access to the logfiles via a file dispatcher.
 	- Several safety measures to prevent prevent hangups with too large memory usage or a timeout.
 	- Benchmarking